getodk/docs/docs-tech-guide.rst

 .. note::

-  If you are working on the design, testing, or deployment of the docs, you might find the need to install an additional PyPi package.
-If you do, please update the requirements.txt file with ``pip freeze > requirements.txt``.
+  If you are working on
+  the design, testing, or deployment of the docs, you might find the need to install an additional PyPi package.
+  If you do,
+  please update the :file:`requirements.txt` file with :command:`pip freeze > requirements.txt`.
   Pull Requests which change :file:`requirements.txt` should include a note about why the new packages are needed.

 .. note::

   If you have problems when running the Sphinx commands (see below), you may have a dependency issue.
-Try running ``pip install -r requirements.txt`` again.
+  Try running :command:`pip install -r requirements.txt` again.

 .. _docs-workflow-details:

-Workflow Details
+Workflow details
 -------------------

 .. _git-pull-the-docs:

-Pull in Updates from Upstream
+Pull in changes from upstream
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+As other people make changes to the docs,
+you need to keep your local copy up to date.

-You probably won't need to do this the first time, but you should always pull in any changes from the main repository before working.
+You probably won't need to do this the first time,
+but you should always pull in any changes from the main repository
+before working.

 .. code-block:: console